SiliconLabs/simplicity_sdk/README.md

 - Code-correlated energy profiling,
 - And a variety of other tools.

-Start by downloading the [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio) package for your operating system from https://www.silabs.com/simplicity.
+Start by downloading the [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio) package for your operating system from [Simplicity Studio Software](https://www.silabs.com/simplicity).
 Step-by-step installation instructions are provided in the online [Simplicity Studio 5 User’s Guide](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-getting-started/install-ss-5-and-software).

 ### Installing Simplicity SDK and Tools Manually